 - This chorus pedal provides beautiful and crazy sounds

-- It comes with multiple setting and controls
+- It comes with multiple settings and controls

 - Versatility is part of its strength